wavemotion-dave/StellaDS/README.md

 Where does this fit in with the mainline Stella? :
 -----------------------
 In general, it doesn't.
 StellaDS is based on an amalgamation of different Stella releases.
 Modern Stella is a work of art - and is generally cycle accurate and robust in so many areas that closely mimic the real hardware.
 That level of accuracy will not run fast enough on the venerable DS handheld.
-So StellaDS basline is probably closest to mainline Stella 3.7.5 with fixes and enhancements taken liberally from Stella 4, 5 and 6 (up to 6.7 as of the time of this writing).
-In addition, some optmizations had to be performed that will place this emulator a solid grade below the mainline Stella in terms of accuracy.
+So StellaDS baseline is probably closest to mainline Stella 3.7.5 with fixes and enhancements taken liberally from Stella 4, 5 and 6 (up to 6.7 as of the time of this writing).
+In addition, some optimizations had to be performed that will place this emulator a solid grade below the mainline Stella in terms of accuracy.
 The goal is to get as close to accurate as possible while providing enough speed to make the games playable on the little handheld.
 Do not expect perfection - you have been warned!
-Any bugs, error and omissions found in StellaDS are completely and totaly on me - be happy you didn't pay anything for it!
+Any bugs, error and omissions found in StellaDS are completely and totally on me - be happy you didn't pay anything for it!

 Known Issues :
 -----------------------